 The recipe can be divided to parts and can be done on 2 different days as I did.
 Karapusa can be made on the first day and the rest on the second day

-step by step photos on bandar laddu or thokkudu ladoo recipe
+How to make bandar laddu or thokkudu ladoo

 10.Once it is cool you can see a dry mix, pound it again in batches